 Contrary to popular opinion, you don’t have to go extreme and live on water and lemons alone to do a cleanse.
 This version involves cutting out unhealthy foods, and habits that might be making your stomach appear large and distended.

 Step 1 – Avoid These Foods

-It might be hard to resist your favorite snacks and beverages at first, but if you can manage it for three days then it won’t be a problem later on either.
+It might be hard to resist your favorite snacks and beverages at first, but if you can manage it for three days then you might not feel like you need them as often later on.
 That’s one of the benefits of cleanses – they stay with you even when you’re not doing them!

 Step 2 – Eat These Foods Instead

 Next, start consuming healthful alternatives to the forbidden food groups above for 3 days.
 Pay attention to how your body reacts to some of these foods, and eliminate them if you think they’re causing you to bloat.

 These are full of fiber that can help you maintain a healthy gut.
 They’re also rich in antioxidants that can ward off disease and keep you looking young (9).
 Aim to have at least five servings of these per day and include them in every meal or snack.

 Green juices are great because they contain a lot of vitamins, without too many calories or fat.
 However, be wary of sugar content in commercial varieties.
 Try making these at home with organic produce, or just eat the whole fruits and vegetables.

 Berries are good for your health because they are high in fiber and antioxidants (1).
 You can have these as natural sweeteners in your oatmeal, or healthy snacks to give yourself an energy boost in the middle of the day.